yohman/21W-UP206A/Group Assignments/GroupAssignment1.md

 *   A description of the spatial scope (e.g. Boyle Heights or Hong Kong), and why space and/or time matters for your project
 *   A preliminary but definitive description of data sources (at least two) that you will use
     * Include datasource with links
-*   A scope that explains the intended analysis and resulting visualizations for your project
+*   A description, accompanied by a visual flow chart that explains the methodology for the intended analysis and resulting visualizations for your project
 *   A concluding paragraph of what insights you expect to gain from your research